Dantcho-BG/YCraft/readme.md

+I'm no longer working on this project.
 # YCraft [![forthebadge](http://forthebadge.com/images/badges/designed-in-ms-paint.svg)](http://forthebadge.com)

 This project I started just to train myself.
-When it's finished it should have an online shop which should be able to comunicate with a Minecraft server and make changes autumaticaly, a basic blog and maybe a forum.
+When it's finished it should have an online shop which should be able to comunicate with a Minecraft server and make changes automatically, a basic blog and maybe a forum.

 ## Built With